temporalio/edu-versioning-typescript-code/exercises/version-workflow/README.md

    page, just above the table showing the Event History.
    Save the file as `history_for_original_execution.json` in your `practice` directory.
-   - NOTE: If you are running this exercise in GitPod, you may be unable to download the file, due to the embedded browser used in that environment.
-In this case, run the following command from the `practice` directory:
+   - NOTE: If you are running this exercise in GitPod, download the file using the following command from the `practice` directory:
      `temporal workflow show \
 --workflow-id loan-processing-workflow-customer-a100 \
 --fields long \
 --output json > history_for_original_execution.json`
      to retrieve a copy.
 5. In the next section, you will make and deploy an incompatible change, causing a non-deterministic error for an open execution.